Enterprise Architecture Benefits

 Smart Organizations require Working with EA

-Today the customer wants an organization to be smart, so they can get the best experience possible.
-They want an organization to make maximum use of what it knows about products, processes, technologies, and customer behavior.
+Today, the customer wants an organization to be smart so they can get the best experience possible.
+They want an organization to use what it knows about products, processes, technologies, and customer behavior.

 Customer Journey Mapping is a new way of creating insights into what a customer wants and how it is provided to the customer.

-To be able to deliver what I promised or is necessary, many projects have to collaborate efficiently and perform a continuous transformation of the organization.
+To deliver what I promised or is necessary, many projects have to collaborate efficiently and continuously transform the organization.

-What these projects need are global and detailed insights and overviews, principles, and standards that guide their project execution.
+These projects need global and detailed insights and overviews, principles, and standards that guide their execution.
 That is why every organization that wants to become smart will benefit from working with Enterprise Architecture.

 Working with Enterprise Architecture at Maturity Level #1